 Student engagement represents two critical features of collegiate quality.
 The first is the amount of time and effort students put into their studies and other educationally purposeful activities.
 The second is how institutional resources, courses, and other learning opportunities facilitate student participation in activities that matter to student learning.
-NSSE surveys first-year and senior students to assess their levels of engagement and related information about their experience at your institution.
+NSSE surveys undergraduate students in their first and final years to assess their levels of engagement and related information about their experience at your institution.

+Comparison Group

+The comparison group featured in this report is

+UT System

-Comparison Group The comparison group featured in this report is UT System See your Selected Comparison Groups report for details.
+See your Selected Comparison Groups report for details.

-This Snapshot is a concise collection of key findings from your institution's NSSE 2016 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE 2020 administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

 Engagement Indicators Sets of items are grouped into ten Your students compared with UT System Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
 At right are summary results for your Academic Challenge Higher-Order Learning Δ institution.
-For details, see your Engagement Indicators report.
-Reflective & Integrative Learnin Engagement Indicators Topora Learning Strategies Δ Key: Quantitative Reasoning Your students' average was significantly higher ( p < .05) with an effect size at least .3 in magnitude.
-Learning Collaborative Learning • Your students' average was significantly higher (p < .05) with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Other 5 Δ No significant difference.
-Experiences Student-Faculty Interaction $\nabla$ lacktriangle Your students' average was significantly $\nabla$ lower ( $p < .05$ ) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices $\nabla$ Your students' average was significantly ▼ lower (p < .05) with an effect size at least .3 in magnitude.
-Campus Environment Quality of Interactions Supportive Environment $\nabla$ High-Impact Practices Due to their positive associations with student learning and First-year Learning Community, Service- Learning, and Research w/Faculty UT Arlington UT System on 11% 43% retention, special undergraduate opportunities are designated "high- m 11% 55% impact."
-For more details and Senior 0% 25% 50% 75% 100% statistical comparisons, see your High-Impact Practices report.
-Learning, Re mmunity, Service- esearch w/Faculty, UT Arlingto tudy Abroad, n 39% 3 5% and Culminating Senior UT Syst Experience n 47% 33%
+For details, see your Reflective & Integrative Learning Δ Engagement Indicators report.
+Learning Strategies ∇ Δ Key: Quantitative Reasoning Δ Your students' average was significantly higher (p < .05) with an effect size at least .3 in magnitude.
+Learning Collaborative Learning • Your students' average was significantly △ higher (p < .05) with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others Δ Δ No significant difference.
+Experiences Student-Faculty Interaction ∇ \blacksquare Your students' average was significantly ∇ lower ($p < .05$) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly ■ lower (p < .05) with an effect size at least .3 in magnitude.
+Campus Environment Quality of Interactions ∇ Δ Supportive Environment ∇ ∇

+High-Impact Practices

+Due to their positive associations with student learning and retention, special undergraduate opportunities are designated "high-impact."
+For more details and statistical comparisons, see your High-Impact Practices report.